PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 showTitle: true
 ---

-Content is a key pillar of our marketing strategy.
-As our products are quite technical in nature, we believe that frequent and regular content output helps improve acquisition and ongoing product engagement.
+Content is the main pillar of our marketing strategy.
+As our target users are engineers, we believe that frequent and regular content output helps us to drive word of mouth, leading to signups.
 The [blog](/blog) is where we publish interesting product content, share feature updates, and tell PostHog stories.

 ## Content & SEO strategy

-Content SEO is a long-term strategy.
+Content & SEO is a long-term strategy.
 We are focused on generating a sustained output of high quality content that is genuinely valuable to users.
+Rather than scale up content output for the sake of it, our strategy is to go _deeper_ and creating better content as we grow, not simply pushing out more articles for its own sake.
+For this reason, we never set ourselves specific content output targets.

 We use [SEMRush](https://www.semrush.com/) to track and optimize our ranking for the keywords that we think are target customers are using to search for solutions like PostHog online.
 If you need access, please ask Andy.